wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/processing-refunds.md

 ---
 Refund rules:

-- From your [MultiSafepay account](https://merchant.multisafepay.com): Refunds and credit notes
+- From your [MultiSafepay account](https://merchant.multisafepay.com): [Full and partial refunds](/payments/refunds/) and credit notes
 - From your Lightspeed backend:
     - Refunds and credit notes
     - Refunding more than the original transaction is **not** supported